What is safeguarding?

 • Protecting children from maltreatment;

-• Preventing impairment of children’s health and development;
+• Preventing impairment of children’s mental and physical health and development;

 • Ensuring that children are growing up with safe and effective care;